gamemann/cweb/README.md

 ![CWeb Preview](./images/cweb-preview.gif)

-## Server Modes
-This web server will run with two modes. **At this time, only the raw mode is available**.

-### Raw
-This mode uses TCP cooked Linux sockets to parse and send HTTP requests and responses.
-This is a low-level implementation.

-### Facil.io
-This mode uses the [Facil.io](https://facil.io/) web framework to parse and send HTTP requests and responses.

 ## HTML File System
 At this time, the web server implements a basic HTML file system.
 The URI paths from a HTTP request is mapped to the file system in [`public/`](./public/), but can be changed with the `public_dir` configuration setting detailed later on in this README.
 For example, say you're using the domain `test123.com`.